Ernestsaenz/private-local-rag-cline-v1/README.md

 - PBC: diagnostic and treatment guidelines, response criteria.
 - PSC: diagnostic, surveillance, and management guidance.

-Tip: Use descriptive filenames; the UI shows source labels like `filename.pdf (p.X)`.

-You mentioned additional PDFs for PBC/PSC will be added later — simply drop them into `pdfs/` and rebuild the index.

 ## 🛡️ Safety & Privacy

 - Runs fully offline on your machine.
 No network calls from inference.